Ty France Player Props: Mariners vs. Guardians

 - France slugged .439 while batting .278.

-- He ranked 29th in batting average, 40th in on base percentage, and 56th in slugging among the qualified batters in MLB action last season.
+- He ranked 29th in batting average, 40th in on base percentage, and 56th in slugging among the qualifying batters in MLB action last season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.